tgrbrooks/ADA/docs/options.rst

 * ``Remove above/below``: remove any points above or below a certain Y value.
 * ``Auto remove``: Attempt to automatically remove any points where there seems to be an obvious jump from the points before and after.

-``Downsample readings``
-'''''''''''''''''''''''
-If the condition data file is very large, you have the option to downsample when reading in the file to reduce loading times.

-The downsampling factor can be entered in to the box.

-e.g. A factor of 10 means that only 1 in 10 data points will be read in.

 ``Time average``
 ''''''''''''''''
 For noisy condition data you can also average over a time window entered into the text box.